Oklahoma to begin counting probable cases in confirmed positive COVID-19 data as rapid tests increase

 Dr. Jared Taylor, interim state epidemiologist, said the state originally landed on the easiest calculation to do: total positives divided by total tests performed.
 That method is simplest, he said, especially given struggles with testing shortages and delays.

-The Johns Hopkins method is unique positive cases — so removing duplicates — divided by total tests.
+The Johns Hopkins method is unique positive cases — removing duplicates — divided by total tests.

 Taylor said the technology upgrade will allow the state to subtract duplicate positives from the numerator.
 Duplicate negative tests will remain in the denominator because people generally have good reasons for being tested multiple times.